Chingoski/TriviaQuiz/README.md

             return rotatedImage;
         }
 ```
 We pass the wheel and create a bitmap from it , rotate it by the angle value and then return it to be redrawn on every timer tick.
-As stated there are five categories where you can get a question from , but we have 6 areas on the wheel.
-The sixst one is a joker field which opens the 'Joker.cs' from where the user can select the category from which he wants to answer a question.
+As stated there are five categories where you can get a question from , but we have six areas on the wheel.
+The sixt one is a joker field which opens the 'Joker.cs' from where the user can select the category from which he wants to answer a question.

 ### Fetching a question
 ```c#